sumanmukherjee03/practice-and-katas/k8s/CKA/kube-apiserver.README.md

   - the api server then passes that information to the kubelet in the appropriate node
   - the kubelet then creates the pod and instructs the container runtime to deploy the image
   - the kubelet passes the information of the state back to the api-server
-  - the api server then updates the etcd cluster
+  - the api server then updates the etcd cluster with the status of the pod

 If not using the kubeadm the kube-apiserver is available for download through the kubernetes release page on google
 ```